MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 .. code-block:: console

    arthur@heartofgold$ bb config --deploy host1
-   Copying configuration to host1; write the password:
+   info: Copying configuration to host1; write the password:
    /usr/bin/ssh-copy-id: debug: Source of key(s) to be installed: "/home/arthur/.ssh/id_rsa.pub"
    /usr/bin/ssh-copy-id: debug: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: debug: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys